ben-lerner/wizard-factory/README.md

 python3 server.py --port N         # different port
 ```

-No dependencies (Python 3 stdlib only), no build step, no agent registration.
+No dependencies (Python 3 stdlib only).

 ## How it works

-The server tails the transcript files Claude Code already writes to
+The server tails the transcript files Claude Code writes to
 `~/.claude/projects/<project>/<session>.jsonl` (and
 `<session>/subagents/agent-*.jsonl` for subagents), keeping byte offsets per file
 and re-reading the tail if a file is rewritten.
 OpenAI Codex CLI sessions are